KTStephano/StratusGFX/README.md

 Release State: **Pre-Release/Beta**
 Engine Version: 0.10

 Realtime 3D rendering engine.
 Expect bugs and instability as it is still under development.
-Licensed under MPL-2.0.
+The engine is free and open source (licensed under MPL-2.0).
 Please feel free to contact me about any questions or issues you have!

 ![sponza](https://ktstephano.github.io/assets/v0.10/SponzaGI_Front.png)